 • Wells Fargo

 These are all well-known names in the banking industry.
-While online banks have yet to dive into the private banking pool, it’s possible that as the online banking industry expands you may see more premium products and features offered.
+While online banks seem not to have yet jumped into the private banking pool, it’s possible that as the online banking industry expands, you may see more premium products and features offered.

 Recommended: Different Ways to Earn More Interest on Your Money